faustostangler/FL2/README.md

 - `sync_nsd` – Download sequential document information.
 - `fetch_statements` – Retrieve raw statement pages.
 - `parse_statements` – Convert stored pages into structured records.
+- See `STATEMENTS_PIPELINE.md` for a high level overview of this flow.

 Services are started from `presentation/cli.py` when you execute `run.py`.